Jacques Decour: Biography

-He then was appointed as a teacher of German in Reims where he joined the French young Communist movement.
+Daniel Decourdemanche was then appointed as a teacher of German in Reims where he joined the French Young Communist movement.
 He was then moved to Tours where he joined the Communist Party.

 In 1937, he was appointed as professor of German in Paris at the lycée Rollin (the school which, after Liberation, would become the lycée Jacques-Decour in his honour).
-He joined the resistance and founded the magazines L'université libre in 1940 and La Pensée libre in 1941 which became important publications in occupied France.
+He joined the resistance and founded the magazines L'Université libre in 1940 and La Pensée libre in 1941 which became important publications in occupied France.

 In 1941, Decour became responsible for the Comité national des écrivains which published a new magazine the Lettres françaises but never got to see it, due to his arrest by the French police on 17 February 1942.
 Imprisoned in La Santé by the Germans, he was executed on 30 May 1942, one week after Georges Politzer and Jacques Solomon.
-In the cell where he was waiting for his execution in Fort Mont-Valérien, he wrote a letter saying goodbye to those he loved.
+In the cell where he was waiting for his execution in Fort Mont-Valérien, he wrote a letter saying goodbye to those he loved: his parents and his daughter Brigitte.
 Resigned to his forthcoming death, he expressed his confidence in youth, and hoped that his sacrifice would not be in vain.

 "Je me considère un peu comme une feuille qui tombe de l’arbre pour faire du terreau.
 La qualité du terreau dépendra de celle des feuilles.
 Je veux parler de la jeunesse française, en qui je mets tout mon espoir."

 "I think of myself as a leaf that falls from the tree to make soil.
 The quality of the soil will depend on that of the leaves.
 I mean French youth, in whom I put all my hope."